 Photo via Craftsy member eoda1259

 This graduation T-shirt quilt has some wow factor in the center, with several shirts retaining their original collars.
 To get this effect, trim the shirt as normal, except for the collared side.
 Piece the shirt into the background fabric, and baste the collar down on your background before quilting.
 Be sure to avoid any buttons with your free-motion foot!

-Photo via Bluprint member Cindy Ross
+Photo via Craftsy member Cindy Ross

 4. Incorporate photos on fabric

 For her granddaughter’s high school band T-shirt quilt, Cindy incorporated photos of treasured friends.
 Many products are available to help you transfer photos onto fabric, such as printable fabric sheets and iron-on transfers.

 One neat way to get a uniform look in your T-shirt quilt is using two or three consistent colors across the board.
 This yellow, black and white quilt stands out thanks to its bold use of pieced strips to extend the shirt blocks horizontally.
 In this example, all of the quilt blocks are nearly the same height, but the strips help vary the widths.

 Get a change of perspective with these on-point quilt blocks, which guide your eye every direction around the quilt.
 Add an array of ombré solids, like these pretty purples, in a classic block like the rail fence to make a larger quilt from just a few special shirts.